Introduction

 Conclusion

 The prefix "iso" is a powerful linguistic tool that conveys the idea of equality, similarity, or uniformity.
-From chemistry to geometry, and from fitness to meteorology, words with the root "iso" are used to describe a wide range of phenomena.
-By understanding the meaning and usage of this prefix, you can enhance your vocabulary, improve your comprehension of scientific and technical terms, and gain a deeper appreciation for the precision and versatility of language.
+In practice, from chemistry to geometry, and from fitness to meteorology, words with the root "iso" are used to describe a wide range of phenomena.
+Which means by understanding the meaning and usage of this prefix, you can enhance your vocabulary, improve your comprehension of scientific and technical terms, and gain a deeper appreciation for the precision and versatility of language.
 Whether you're a student, a professional, or simply a curious learner, mastering words with the root "iso" can open up new avenues of knowledge and understanding.